sencha/gxt-demo-projects/gxt-theme-40x/README.md

 ## IDE
 Importing the project into the IDE.

-1. Import this project into the IDE
-2. Run `mvn install` to build the theme
+1. Run `mvn install` from the project root to build the theme.
-- In Eclipse or IntellJ IDEA run the maven lifecycle install or package.
+2. Import this project into your IDE as Maven project.
-2. Create a launcher in the IDE for the application.
+3. Create a launcher in the IDE for the application.
-- Eclipse right click and debug as GWT Development Mode with Embedded Jetty Server.
+  - Eclipse - Right click and debug as GWT Development Mode with Embedded Jetty Server.
-- IntellJ IDEA create the launcher
+  - IntellJ IDEA - Create a GWT launcher.

+## Building the theme

+### Full Build
+Running `mvn install` from the root of the project will do a full project build which includes the theme.

+### Theme Only Build
+Running `mvn install` from the theme module, or theme folder, will allow you to only build the theme.